 Turbo Boost is useful for those who run resource-intensive software like video editors or video games, but it doesn’t have much of an effect if you’re just going to be browsing the web and using Microsoft Office.

-Apart from Hyper-Threading and Turbo Boost, the one other major difference in the Core line-up is Cache Size.
-Cache is the processor’s own memory and acts like its private RAM — and it’s one of the little-known specs that slows down your PC.
+Apart from Hyper-Threading and Turbo Boost, the one other major difference in the Core lineup is Cache Size.
+Cache is the processor’s own memory and acts like its private RAM.
+It’s one of the little-known specs that slows down your PC .

 Just like with RAM, more cache size is better.
 So if the processor is performing one task over and over, it will keep that task in its cache.
 If a processor can store more tasks in its private memory, it can do them faster if they come up again.

 Ever since graphics were integrated on the processor chip, it’s become an important decision point in buying CPUs.
-But like with everything else, Intel has made the system a little confusing.
+But as with everything else, Intel has made the system a little confusing.

-There are now typically three levels of graphics units: Intel HD, Intel Iris, and Intel Iris Pro.
+There are now typically three levels of graphics units: Intel HD, Intel Iris, and Intel Iris Pro or Iris Plus.
 You’ll see a model name like Intel HD 520 or Intel Iris Pro 580… and that’s where the confusion begins.

 Here’s a brief example of how mind-boggling it can be.
 Intel HD 520 is a basic graphics chipset.
 Intel Iris 550 is better than Intel HD 520, but also basic.
 But Intel HD 530 is a high-performance graphics unit and is better than Intel Iris 550.
 However, Intel Iris Pro 580 is also a high-performance graphics unit and better than Intel HD 530.

 The best advice for how to interpret these?
 Just don’t.
 Instead, rely on Intel’s naming system.
 If the processor’s model ends with an H, you know it’s a model with high graphics performance.
 If it ends with a G, that means there is a dedicated GPU, not one of Intel’s chips.

 Generally speaking, here’s who each processor type is best for:

-- Core i3: Basic users.
+- Intel Core i3: Basic users.
 Economic choice.
-Good for browsing the web, using Microsoft office, making video calls, and social networking.
+Good for browsing the web, using Microsoft Office, making video calls, and social networking.
 Not for gamers or professionals.

-- Core i5: Intermediate users.
+- Intel Core i5: Intermediate users.
 Those who want balance between performance and price.
-Good for gaming if you buy an HQ processor or a Q processor with a dedicated graphics processor.
+Good for gaming if you buy a G processor or a Q processor with a dedicated graphics processor.